Are moisture-wicking fabrics all they are hyped up to be? Three average athletes and one outdoor worker take the test.

 - Most wicking fabrics are made from polyester or polyester blends.
 Polyester can only hold a small amount of moisture (.4 percent) compared to cotton, which can hold up to 7 percent.

-- Unlike old-fashion polyester, new wicking blends are woven into a high-tech pattern that forces moisture through gaps in the weave and up to the material’s outer shell, where it evaporates much faster.
+- Unlike old-fashion polyester (and first generation moisture wicking fabrics) new wicking blends are woven into a high-tech pattern that forces moisture through gaps in the weave and up to the material’s outer shell, where it evaporates much faster.

 - Kurt: I ride in cotton T-shirts most of the time, but when I did the comparison (I rode 10 miles on the same trail each day) I felt like I sweat a lot more in the cotton than I did in the performance T-shirt.
 Kinda surprised me.
 I wasn’t expecting that much of a difference.

 - Tiff: I have been wearing performance fabrics for my daily runs for years, so it was little weird to go back to cotton.
-While the cotton was very comfortable when I started my run, by the end of my typical 5 miles, it was pretty damp.
-The next day I did the same exact run in my performance T-shirt, and it felt and looked much dryer.
+While the cotton was very comfortable when I started my run, by the end of my typical 5 miles, I was dripping and so was my shirt.
+The next day I did the same exact run in my performance T-shirt, and I felt and looked much dryer.

 - Toni: Like Tiff, I stayed dryer in my performance capris and tank top than I did in a similar 100-percent cotton workout outfit.
 Gonna stick to performance fabrics from now on.